fang-bio/PD_DSV_curli_metagenomics/results/supplementary figures/README.md

 **Cohort structure and feature-level distributions**

-- **Panel a:** Principal coordinates analysis (PCoA) of gut microbial community composition based on Aitchison distance, colored by cohort identity.
-This panel illustrates strong cohort-driven structuring of the gut microbiome across studies.
+- **Panel a:** Principal coordinates analysis (PCoA) of gut microbial community composition based on Aitchison distance, with samples colored by cohort identity, illustrating cohort-associated structuring of the microbiome profiles.
-- **Panel b:** Variance partitioning analysis showing the proportion of community variance explained by cohort and disease status after cohort adjustment, based on PERMANOVA.
+- **Panel b:** PERMANOVA effect sizes showing the proportions of community variation explained by cohort identity and PD case status in a model including cohort.
-- **Panel c:** Detection rates, or prevalence, of **Desulfovibrio**, **Escherichia coli**, and **E. coli curli genes** in Parkinson’s disease patients and healthy controls across the aggregated dataset.
+- **Panel c:** Detection prevalence of *Desulfovibrio*, *Escherichia coli* and curli-associated genes in PD cases and controls across the aggregated dataset.

 ---

 ## Supplementary Figure 2

-**Comparative probability modeling and categorical risk stratification**
+**Comparative probability modelling and categorical joint associations**

-- **Panel a:** Predicted Parkinson’s disease probability surface for the comparator model based on standardized **Desulfovibrio** and total **E. coli** abundance.
-This analysis supports the specificity assessment of the main Desulfovibrio–curli interaction model.
+- **Panel a:** Predicted probability of PD case status from the comparison model based on standardized *Desulfovibrio* and total *E. coli* abundances.
-- **Panel b:** Odds ratios for Parkinson’s disease among individuals stratified by within-cohort median splits into single- and double-exposure groups, including **Desulfovibrio Only**, **Curli Only**, and **Both High**, relative to the double-low reference group.
-Data are shown as odds ratios with 95% confidence intervals.
+- **Panel b:** Odds ratios for PD case status across categorical *Desulfovibrio*–curli groups defined using within-cohort median abundance thresholds.
+The *Desulfovibrio* Only, Curli Only and Both High groups were compared with the Both Low reference group.
+Points indicate odds ratios, and error bars indicate 95% confidence intervals.

 ---

 ## Supplementary Figure 3

-**PERMANOVA effect sizes and cohort annotation for functional profile ordination**
+**PERMANOVA effect sizes and cohort annotation of inferred metagenomic functional profiles**

-- **Panel a:** PERMANOVA effect sizes, shown as R² values, based on Aitchison distance of global microbiome functional profiles.
-Bar length indicates the proportion of total variance explained by each model term.
+- **Panel a:** PERMANOVA effect sizes, shown as R² values, for terms included in the model based on Aitchison distances between inferred metagenomic functional profiles.
+Bar length indicates the proportion of total variation explained by each model term.
-- **Panel b:** Principal coordinates analysis of metagenomic functional profiles computed using Aitchison distance, with samples colored by study cohort.
-This ordination corresponds to the main Figure 3a but uses cohort-based coloring.
+- **Panel b:** Principal coordinates analysis (PCoA) of inferred metagenomic functional profiles based on Aitchison distance, with samples colored by cohort identity.
+The ordination corresponds to that shown in main Fig. 3a, with cohort-based coloring.

 ---

 ## Notes

-These supplementary figures were generated using the analysis scripts provided in the repository.
-They support the interpretation of cohort structure, prevalence-driven microbial feature distributions, Desulfovibrio–curli interaction specificity, categorical exposure risk stratification, and functional pathway-level reorganization.
+These supplementary figures were generated using the analysis scripts and processed data provided in this repository.
+They support interpretation of cohort-associated microbiome variation, detection-prevalence patterns, the comparison interaction model, categorical joint associations involving *Desulfovibrio* and curli-associated genes, and cohort-associated variation in inferred metagenomic functional profiles.

+The categorical Both High result represents a joint association with PD case status and should not be interpreted as evidence of disease risk or definitive statistical or biological interaction.
+The functional profiles were inferred from metagenomic gene content and do not directly measure gene expression or microbial activity.